 Getting To and Around Belgrade

 Now that you likely decided how many days to spend in Belgrade, you’re going to want to know how to get to and around the Serbian capital.
-Being a bustling metropolis with a large population, Belgrade is quite well-connected between nearby cities and does have an extensive public transit network making getting around the city fairly easy.
+Being a bustling metropolis with a large population, Belgrade is quite well-connected with nearby cities making it an easy stop on a Balkans itinerary.
+It also does have an extensive public transit network making getting around the city fairly easy.

 If travelling to Belgrade overland, your best bet is to rely on the bus — as is common in the vast majority of Balkan countries.
-Due to the fact that it is the largest city in the region and its central location, Belgrade is very well-connected to neighbouring big cities, with numerous bus connections to places like Zagreb, Sarajevo, Sofia, and more each day.
-The central bus station in Belgrade is also located close to the city centre (for now — the government does have plans to move it in the near future), meaning that it is easy to reach by foot or a cheap taxi.
+Due to the fact that it is the largest city in the region and its central location, Belgrade is very well-connected to neighbouring big cities, with numerous bus connections to places like Novi Sad, Zagreb, Sarajevo, Sofia, and more each day.

 Belgrade does not have a metro and it is actually the largest European city without an underground train service.